Keep up to date with all of ClaremontBio's news Join our RSS Feed

 meical diagnostics.
 The article also includes details about working

-with C. diff and how point-of-care devices could reduce the bacteria's prevelance in hospitals and help reduce hospital-acquired infections.
+C. diff and how point-of-care devices could reduce the bacteria's prevelance in hospitals and help reduce hospital-acquired infections.

 Read the Full Interview